TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 	7. Use text2cue.bat or drag generated .txt file onto TextToCue.exe file, which generates a .cue file
 			# if you manually do it, ensure the the cue has a TITLE field before next step
 	8. Run merge_mp3.bat to merge mp3 files to a single mp3 file
-	9. Run cue2metadata.bat or open cmd in current directory and type the following (be sure to replace FILE/input/output with actual desired filenames):
+	9. Run cue2metadata.bat and merge_inputmp3_with_metadata.bat or open cmd in current directory and type the following (be sure to replace FILE/input/output with actual desired filenames):
 		> cue2ffmeta.rb FILE.cue > metadata.txt
 		> ffmpeg -i input.mp3 -i metadata.txt -map_metadata 1 -codec copy output.mp3
 	10. Can Double check .mp3 with: